jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## List Types

-Lists provide the reader with a neat and ordered overview or set of instructions.
-Markdown supports multiple ways to create lists.
+Lists provide the reader with a neat and ordered overview or set of instructions and Markdown supports multiple ways to create lists.

 #### Ordered List